-If lead-based paint is uncovered, it is a hazard and must be removed.
+If lead-based paint is uncovered, it's a hazard and must be removed.

 Your health and safety responsibilities

 Keeping people safe from the hazards like lead-based paint is part of your overall health and safety responsibilities.